East Branch Evolution – A New Venture

 Fortunately, we weren’t doing this alone.

 We knew it would take all of our trade partners working together to turn the dials.
-Enter Coldham and Hartman Architects from Amherst and several talented mechanical and structural engineers—innovative, experienced partners who share our vision of creating beautifully designed and affordable high-performance homes that people want to live in.
+Our design team consulted with our mechanical and structural engineers and all of our great trade contractors – innovative, experienced partners who share our vision of creating beautifully designed and affordable high-performance homes that people want to live in.

 We had our systems, team, and designs in place; now we just needed a name.
 Kent Hicks Construction Co. will continue to build custom high-performance net-zero homes and thoughtful energy retrofits, but we wanted this venture of affordable high-performance homes to be an independent entity.
 We spent more than a year finding the right name (and I thought naming a baby was hard!).
 There was eco-this and sustainable-that, but nothing resonated and I feared that the new “green” would prove passe’ in a couple of years.
 Then one day as I was probably daydreaming instead of working, it hit me.